-Cathy Carlock, Director – Cathy has lived in Cedarville for 29 years raising 2 daughters there.
-Both herself and her husband Steve work for the Forest Service where Cathy is responsible for the reforestation programs on the Warner Mountain and Devil’s Garden Ranger Districts.
+Cathy Carlock, Vice-President– Cathy has lived in Cedarville for 29 years raising 2 daughters there.
+Bother herself and her husband, Steve, work for the Forest Service where Cathy is responsible for the reforestation programs on the Warner Mountain and Devil’s Garden Ranger Districts.
 Cathy is an organic gardener and has been gardening and preserving food since she was a young girl when it was necessary so you would have food in the winter months.
 “It’s in my blood!”

 STAFF AND VOLUNTEERS

-Hannah Curcio is a mother, wife, farmer, and co-founder of the Surprise Valley Grown Food Hub.
+Hannah Curcio, Food Hub Co-manager, is a mother, wife, farmer, and co-founder of the Surprise Valley Grown Food Hub.
 Hannah is excited about community interest in locally-available food products, and has enjoyed working closely with Surprise Valley Joint Unified School District to bring local products to school lunch trays in Surprise Valley.
 She sees the intersection of education, community involvement, and local food that the school lunch program provides, and believes that this is the epitome of what Modoc Harvest brings to the table.

-Owen Segerstrom, Food Hub Co-manager, is a father, husband, farmer and lover of local food and watersheds.
+Owen Segerstrom, Food Hub Co-manager and Education Coordinator, is a father, husband, farmer and lover of local food and watersheds.
 He lives on the east side of Surprise Valley and keeps busy developing, observing and nurturing his comprehensive family farm (pigs, ducks, goats, dairy cow, geese, two sons and two hoop houses for vegetable production).
 Owen believes locally-grown food and the education that surrounds it is fundamental to the vitality of a community.